zhgzhg/Geany-JSON-Prettifier/README.md

 JSON Prettifier Plugin for Geany
 ================================

-JSON Prettifier is a plugin used to format and prettify ugly, not formatted JSON files.
+JSON Prettifier is a plugin used to validate, format and prettify ugly, not formatted JSON files.

 This repository represents an independent project whose results could